PRoryCallahan/Mikrotata/_posts/2020-05-28-sample-post-elements.md

 author: Your Name
 summary: We'll use this post to work out what we need to do to style an individual posts... let's get going!
 ---

+You can move this file to your `_drafts` folder where it will be unpublished from your page, but you can save it there as a 'cheat sheet' for reference.

 # Heading 1
 ## Heading 2
 ### Heading 3